 Before applying for team leader positions, I already managed and coordinated my colleagues, asked for their opinions, motivated them, and worked together to reach organizational and personal goals, so I wasn’t surprised as much as in the picture above, when my application was approved.
-Since then I managed 3 teams, small and big ones (20+ people), but now, and this is what I am most proud of, I’ve been leading DevOps Engineering for 2+ years, built it absolutely from ground-up.
+Since then I managed 3 teams, small and big ones (20+ people), but now, and this is what I am most proud of, I’d been leading DevOps Engineering for 2+ years, built it absolutely from ground-up.
 Since 2021 I’ve been working for Danubius IT Solutions as Delivery Team Lead, Head of DevOps and as a shareholder too.
-If you are interested in these steps and achievements, please, check my Linkedin page.
+If you are interested in these career steps and achievements, please, check my Linkedin page.
 As James D. Watson, the co-author of the academic paper proposing the DNA molecule in 1953 said:

 If you are the smartest person in the room, you are in the wrong room.

 I’m definitely not in that situation luckily, couldn’t wish for better, well-educated colleagues and team members.
 To maintain and increase my IT knowledge next to daily hands-on experience, I consider Codecademy, Coursera, Udemy, Harvard edX, Pluralsight, etc. an invaluable and great online opportunity to search topics you are interested in, and willing to learn about.
 But not everything is about studying and working.

 Most of my free time I spend with my wonderful wife, Nóri, and my friends, travelling and getting to know different regions and countries, but beside that, I run, ride bicycle, read a lot, host kultúr sufni, a Hungarian, weekly published podcast and volunteer on Kiva and Élelmiszerbank with collecting sustainable food for indigent children and their families.
 In the following video I participated in a ~110km long race in Austria, struggling to the top of Puchberg am Schneeberg as third mountain in a row in 2015.